Nights-Software/ns-docs/resources/discordAPI.md

 ## Support

 Read through the instructions again if you have not managed to install the resource.
 Can't get it to work still?
-Create a ticket through our dedicated support system in Discord: [https://ns.ea-rp.com](https://ns.ea-rp.com)
+Create a ticket through our dedicated support system in Discord: [Nights Software Discord](https://ns.ea-rp.com){: .btn .btn-discord}